TurkuNLP/Turku-paraphrase-corpus/README.md

 Jenna Kanerva, Filip Ginter, Li-Hsin Chang, Iiro Rastas, Valtteri Skantsi, Jemina Kilpeläinen, Hanna-Mari Kupari, Jenna Saarni, Maija Sevón, and Otto Tarkka.
 2021.
 Finnish Paraphrase Corpus.
 Proceedings of NoDaLiDa'21. (to appear)

+# Files

+`train,dev,test.json`
+: The manually annotated primary data of the corpus

+`opus-parsebank-sample-annotated.tsv`
+: A sample of sentence pairs from OPUS and the Turku Internet Parsebank, with manual annotation.
+The sentence pair candidates are selected using the FinBERT model, i.e. all of them have a high BERT similarity.
+The sampling is stratified w.r.t. lexical similarity, i.e. lexical similarities in terms of character n-gram overlap are equally represented.

 # File format

 Each of the corpus data files is a `JSON` -formatted file, containing a list of data items.
 Additionally, to avoid repetition and excessive data file sizes, the texts of the documents are published in a single `JSON` -formatted file and referred to from the paraphrase data files.
 Each data item is a dictionary with the following keys: